Governance 2026: Agenda

 14:45 Breakout sessions

-BREAKOUT 1 - Trust, Culture, and Connection Between Boards and Team
+BREAKOUT 1 - Trust, culture, and connection between boards and teams

 Effective governance isn’t just about compliance, it’s built on trust, culture, and connection.
 This session explores how boards can foster transparent relationships with their executive teams, align values, and create a culture that supports ethical decision-making and strategic resilience.